Emotional-Toys/l-code/README.md

 # r-code

-Simplified interpreted scripting language that can be used to program AIBO.
+A simplified interpreted scripting language.

 ## About R-Code

-The R-CODE SDK offers an environment to execute a simplified interpreted scripting language that can be used to program AIBO.
-You can use sensor data, variables, R-CODE's built-in commands, and more to program AIBO.
-You can program AIBO to walk or dance with only a few lines of code.
+The R-CODE SDK offers an environment to execute a simplified interpreted scripting language that can be used to program dot and other kinds of personal robots.
+You can use sensor data, variables, R-CODE's built-in commands, and more.
+You can customize dot to respond in customized ways or create animations with only a few lines of code.
+R-CODE is an interpreted language, so it is not recommended for complex calculations. although it does natively using its stack.
+The R-CODE program can be executed by copying it to a dot programming memory wafer with the R-CODE system runtime files.
+You can upload an R-CODE script to your dot by using a Bluetooth.

-R-CODE is suitable for hobby users, because it is very easy to create robot programs.
-With R-CODE, you can use 600 (or more) built-in motions that are included in commercial AIBOware.
-R-CODE is an interpreted language, so it is not recommended for complex calculations, but it is easy to modify the script program and re-run.

-The R-CODE script program can be executed by copying it to an AIBO Programming Memory Stick with the R-CODE system (runtime) files.
-You can upload an R-CODE script to AIBO and debug it by using a wireless LAN, where possible.

-The code reference guide for version 1.2 is [here](/Reference.md).
+The code reference guide for version 0.1 is [here](/Reference.md).

 ### An example program